kionell/osu-parsers/README.md

 [![Package](https://img.shields.io/npm/v/osu-parsers)](https://www.npmjs.com/package/osu-parsers)

-A bundle of parsers for osu! file formats based on the osu!lazer source code.
+A bundle of decoders/encoders for osu! file formats based on the osu!lazer source code.

 - Written in TypeScript.
 - Based on the osu!lazer source code.
-- Can be used for parsing beatmaps from any osu! game modes.
+- Allows you to parse beatmaps of any osu! game mode.
 - Supports beatmap conversion between different game modes.
 - Works in browsers.